floragunncom/search-guard-docs/managementapi.md

   "roles": ["captains", "starfleet"]
 }
 ```
-You need to specify either `hash` or `password`. `hash` is the hashed password of the user. `password` is the cleartext password.
+You need to specify either `hash` or `password`. `hash` is the hashed user password. `password` is the cleartext password.
 It is hashed automatically.
 If both are specified, `hash` takes precedence.

-`roles` contains an array of the users backend roles.
+`roles` contains an array of the user's backend roles.
 This is optional.
 If the call is succesful, a JSON structure is returned, indicating whether the user was created or updated.

 ```
 {